kristopolous/EvDa/README.md

 Event systems provide a supplemental, indirect layer for application flow on top of the facilities provided by the underlying language.
 Because of this, normal methodologies of debugging often fail and leave code cryptic.

-I've often seen projects where I think "what talks to what and how does it do that?
+I've often seen projects where I think "what talks to what and how?
 What is the separation of concerns and where does this code live?" along with
-"why are things so indirect and why do you make things so convoluted?".
-This is usually followed by some ideas like "This person doesn't know what they are doing" or "This is merely for job security.
-Nobody can figure out what's going on?"
+"why are things so indirect and convoluted?".

 Sound familiar?

-I've come to the realization that if I only had the proper **tooling to inspect** the code I could be on-boarded much faster to a project and find out what's going on.
+With the proper **tooling to inspect** code one could be on-boarded much faster to a project and find out what's going on.
 Such callback and routing based approaches often construct a rather inpenetrable walled garden of complexity where the inner-mechanisms of the project aren't laid bare for inspection but are complexly interwoven upon layers of undocumented ephemeral abstraction.

-Because these "frameworks" if you will, provide a supplemental flow upon the language it's the responsibility of the implementer of such systems to provide the fundamental constructs that allow for the debugging and inspection of things which are built on top of them.
+Because these systems seek to provide a supplemental flow upon the language, it's the responsibility of the implementer of such systems to provide the fundamental constructs that allow for the debugging and inspection of things which are built on top of them.

 This means there needs to be features such as watching, logging, debugging, and tracing at the implementation level (which is on top of the callback system) and not be solely reliant on what is provided by the underlying language.